gorlik/pcpi-applicard/README.md

 # pcpi-applicard
-Commented disassebmly of the Z80 PCPI Appli-card for apple II computers The included makefile will generate an exact match of the original ROM.
+Commented disassebmly of the Z80 PCPI Appli-card for apple II computers.
+The included makefile will generate an exact match of the original ROM.
 Z80asm and srecord are required to build it.